 “Yes, Officer Merrick.
 She left an hour ago.”

-Mac borrowed Martin’s cell phone to call Doctor Robyn Rundle, a Chief Resident at Insight.
-Robin lives on Mac’s floor at the Grant Park Tower.
+Mac fetched his cell phone to call Doctor Robyn Rundle, a Chief Resident at Insight.
+Robyn lives on Mac’s floor at the Grant Park Tower.

 “This is Dr. Rundle.
 Oh, Officer Merrick.
 Is this an emergency?”

 “Yes, Robyn.
 I have an injured woman dropped off at Grant’s Reception.
-I believe she has been beaten by the Albanian mob.”
+I believe the Albanian mob has beaten her.”

 “Do you know who she is?”